 In Years 10 and 11 we have a lesson each week to cover topics which relate to Personal, Social, Health and Economic Education, Citizenship Education and Careers Education.
-The course is aimed to equip the girls with the skills, knowledge and outlook they will need as they progress through Key Stage 4.
-We understand that this can be a challenging time in their school career and want to help the girls to feel as supported as possible.
-We also aim to prepare them for their next steps after Year 11 to make sure they feel confident, informed and supported in making the important decisions that lay ahead.
+The course is aimed to equip you with the skills, knowledge and outlook you will need as you progress through Key Stage 4.
+We understand that this can be a challenging time in your school career and want to help you to feel as supported as possible.
+We also aim to prepare you for your next steps after Year 11 to make sure you feel confident, informed and supported in making the important decisions that lay ahead.

-- To make pupils aware of the skills, attitudes, opinions and values they possess and how these can be developed or modified. - To encourage each pupil to take responsibility for her actions and to learn self-discipline. - To enable pupils to make informed decisions about education, training, study, careers and life styles. - To help pupils develop a positive attitude, and to see the value of being co-operative and reliable. - To give pupils an opportunity to develop a discerning, critical faculty and logical thought through enquiry, problem solving, interpretation and effective oral communication.
+- To make pupils aware of the skills, attitudes, opinions and values they possess and how these can be developed or modified. - To encourage each pupil to take responsibility for their actions and to learn self-discipline. - To enable pupils to make informed decisions about education, training, study, careers and life styles. - To help pupils develop a positive attitude, and to see the value of being co-operative and reliable. - To give pupils an opportunity to develop a discerning, critical faculty and logical thought through enquiry, problem solving, interpretation and effective oral communication.

 The course enables you to explore attitudes towards relationships, healthy lifestyles, and discrimination and prejudice; and to gain insight into finance and budgeting, personal safety, career progression and the world of work, government, elections and voting.
-Year 10 pupils also take part in the 'What can we do?' initiative designed to spread a message in the local community about a mental, physical or social health issue and develop your innovativeness, confidence and resilience.